At least one killed as Cairo police disperse protesters, beating anyone they can catch - reports

 Sporadic clashes continue near Cairo’s presidential palace with police dispersing petrol bomb-throwing protesters with teargas and birdshot.
 At least one person has been killed in the violence, with dozens injured and arrested across the country.

-Dozens of people have reportedly been arrested.
+At least one protester was killed and over 50 injured during clashes in Cairo on Friday.“He was shot with two bullets, and that's the report of the hospital.
+The shots were in the neck and the right side of the head,” one of the witnesses told Reuters.
+The 23-year-old identified as Mohamed Hussein Qurany was killed by ‘live’ metal bullets medical and security sources confirm.Dozens of people have reportedly been arrested.
 Some of the arrests turned ugly with at least one case of police beating and stripping a protester, and dragging him naked into a police van “like a piece of meat,” Cairo-based journalist Bel Trew reported in her twitter.
 Before they caught the protester the Cairo Security Forces were laughing and shouting “go get him, go get him,” Trew added.

 Video of police assaulting protester

 Renewed clashes were also reported in Alexandria and Port Said, two of the most volatile cities in Egypt.
 In Port Said a group of some 30 protesters reportedly started a sit-in in the police headquarters, demanding local authorities to resign.

 Protesters threw Molotov cocktails and launced fireworks over the gates of the presidential building, Bel Trew told RT earlier.
 The angry crowds were pushed back by the teargas-firing security forces on armored vehicles, she added.Deafening shotgun fire was heard on the scene of the clash, as the police started to fire directly at the people, Trew reported.